-NQLC has again achieved an unqualified Audit Report - at least the 11th year in a row.
-I extend my congratulations and gratitude to NQLC's CFO, Annette King and the Corporate Services staff on their excellent work in managing the Corporation's finances.
+NQLC has again achieved an unqualified Audit Report.
+I extend my congratulations and gratitude to NQLC's Chief Financial Officer, Annette King and the Corporate Services staff on their excellent work in managing the Corporation's finances.
 In this regard, I commend you to the Annual Financial Report at Section 11.